-Dutch photographer Bas Losekoot won our recent theme ‘An Instant’ with a stunning freeze-frame street moment.
+Dutch photographer Bas Losekoot won our recent competition URBAN LIFE with a stunning freeze-frame street moment, having previously won our competition An Instant back in 2016.
 The image struck us, both for its arresting subject matter, and for its sublime technical execution, exhibiting a sharpness, or a ‘hyper-reality’ as Bas would put it, unusual for a street image.

 At the moment, we are facing the biggest wave of urbanization in human history.
 In this project, I try to imagine the consequences for everyday city-life in the future.
 I consider the city to be the centre of globalised society and with this project, I research how this reflects on its residents.
 What happens when too many people live on a small surface?
 How do people react to each other in areas of overpopulation?
 To me street life is a continuous stream of split-second meetings.

 This specific image is shot in Lagos, Nigeria.
 This city forced me really to re-think my methods.
 You cannot go out and just shoot wherever you like, so I had to get creative in finding interesting locations to work.
 Sometimes unexpected elements can get juxtaposed in an extraordinary setting.
 Lagos Island is a very overwhelming and I fell in love with its energy and chaos immediately.

 It is definitely the most difficult city I have ever worked in, yet at the same time, the most interesting.
 This particular photograph was made at a traffic junction close to the suburb of Ojuelegba.
 I was drawn to this flyover as the ceiling was completely covered with ashes because of a parked auto bus that was burnt down.
 I was waiting for a long time for things to happen, and suddenly those two guys walked into the frame.
 I remember, when I just made the shot, I was not so happy with it, because they were a bit out of focus.
 Later on, I realised these fast approaching blurred strangers really represent the alienation you can feel in a densely populated megacity.